 Be aware of scams

-If you're contacted by anyone asking you for personal details or passwords (such as for your bank account), take steps to check their true identity.
+If you're contacted by anyone over the phone asking you for personal details or passwords (such as for your bank account), take steps to check their true identity.

 Ask them to give you details that only that company they claim to be calling from would know.
 For example, details of your service contract or how much you pay per month.